kpwbo/selenium/CONTRIBUTING.md

 ```

 Make sure that all tests are passing before submitting your pull
 request.
-Pull request are required to pass all tests.
+Pull requests are required to pass all tests.

 ### Step 6: Sign the CLA